 As shown in Table 1, the Company's requirements in the Planning Period include the solar energy resource requirement ("Solar Set-Aside"), swine waste resource requirement ("Swine Waste Set-Aside"), and poultry waste resource requirement ("Poultry Waste Set-Aside").
-In addition, the Company must also ensure that, in total, the RECs that it produces or procures, combined with energy efficiency savings, are an amount equivalent to 10% of its prior-year retail sales in compliance year 2020, and 12.5% of its prior-year retail sales in compliance years 2021 and 2022.
+In addition, the Company must also ensure that, in total, the RECs that it produces or procures, combined with energy efficiency savings, are an amount equivalent to 10% of its prior-year retail sales in compliance year 2020, and 12.5% of its prior-year retail sales in compliance years 2021 and 2022, taking into account the 2021 and 2022 requirements for wholesale customers remain at 10% of prior-year sales.
 The Company refers to this as its Total Obligation.
 For clarification, the Company refers to its Total Obligation, net of the Solar, Swine Waste, and Poultry Waste Set-Aside requirements, as its General Requirement.